BinaryTimeLord/sussygupmod/PatchNotes.md

 # Balancing

-# Bug Fixes
+# Bug Fixes and Minor Changes
-- Fixed an issue where Kuromine was only coring three of the four states of Ooarai via the Anschluss
+- Updated code for Anschluss of Ooarai